Physician's Notebooks 2 - http://physiciansnotebook.blogspot.com - See Homepage

 Sound waves are alternating compression and relaxation on molecules in air set up by force applied at the wave source.
-The waves travel in all directions out from source of force that creates them.
+The waves travel in all directions out from the source of the force that creates them.
 That the speed of a wave varies with the medium it passes through is evident with sound.
 Its speed in wire is faster than in air.
-The intensity of the sound we hear is from amplitude of its waves.
+The intensity of the sound we hear is from the amplitude of its waves.
 Frequency & amplitude of sound waves is important for human hearing.
 Lower than 20 vibes per second (Hertz) and higher than 20,000 is outside our range of hearing.
 Sound waves >20,000 vibes/second are ultrasound range and used in radar and medical body imaging.
 Amplitude accounts for the loudness of heard sound.
-Sound waves are harder to block than water waves; they travel at smaller amplitude so each wave takes up less space and can be less easily blocked by materials.
+Sound waves are harder to block than water waves; they travel at a smaller amplitude so each wave takes up less space and can be less easily blocked by materials.
 Sound waves go around wall segments.
 High-pitched sound waves are those with smaller wavelength & higher frequencies, i.e., more energetic and thus harder to block.